Higic/Game-Club/README.md

 - MongoDB Atlas
 - Apollo GraphQL
 - Jsonwebtoken
+---
 ## Developers Conclusions
 Overall our project idea was good and had potential.
 If we'd have more time we could've fulfilled more of the requirements.
 Initially, it was planned to include some sort of 3rd party game-related API for a large selection of data, but other issues had us scrap it.
+At the last stages, some tests were also succesfully implemented as per requirement.
 #### +
 - Got to learn some Next.js
 - Basic understanding of GraphQL